learn-co-students/flatiron-bnb-methods-v-000/README.md

 ### Hints

-You will need to make a few new migrations.
+You will need to make a few new migrations to add some columns to some tables, and they should have default values.

 ## Resources